Amritraj015/Pixar/README.md

 ## Run Examples

-You can run the example with the following command.
+You can run the example with the following command:

 ```
 cd dist && ./main